 How Does Detoxification Work?

 Our bodies have three primary systems that are crucial to the elimination of waste.
 They are the circulatory system, the lymphatic system, and the digestive system.
-The circulatory system is responsible for pumping blood throughout the body, and in doing so, it delivers oxygen to the organs and collects the waste from the cells.
-The digestive system is known to process the food we eat, and while it does that, it separates the waste from the nutrients, thereby eliminating what the body doesn’t need straightaway.
+The circulatory system is responsible for pumping and filtering blood throughout the body, and in doing so, it delivers oxygen to the organs and collects the waste from the cells.
+The digestive system and hepatic portal system are known to process the food we eat, and while they do that, they separate the waste from the nutrients that get circulated through the blood and into the liver, thereby eliminating what the body doesn’t need straightaway.
 The lymphatic system collects intracellular fluids from the body and transports them to the lymph nodes, removing anything that is harmful before the lymphatic fluid returns to the bloodstream.

-The system is definitely robust and does wonders on its own.
-But to help the body keep up with the demands, and to compensate for poor nutrition and stressful lifestyles, your natural detox system needs an assistant.
+The systems are definitely robust and do wonders on their own.
+But to help the body keep up with the demands, and to help support health in stressful lifestyles, our natural detox system needs an assistant.
 Yoga is that perfect aide.